TheInfiniteKind/moneydance_open/python_scripts/Toolbox/Toolbox-README.txt

     - FIX - Forget OFX Banking Import Link (so that it asks you which account when importing ofx files)
     - FIX - Delete OFX Banking Logon Profile / Service (these are logon profiles that allow you to connect to your bank)
     - FIX - Correct the Name of Root to match Dataset
-    - FIX - Make me a Primary Dataset (convert from secondary dataset to enable Sync))
     - FIX - Delete One-Sided Txns
     - FIX - Delete Orphaned/Outdated Extensions (from config.dict and .mxt files)
     - FIX - RESET Window Display Settings